 It may not have seemed like it at the time, but your mom was right to tell you to stop slouching and sit up straight.
-Not only does good posture make you look taller and more confident, it also increases energy, improves breathing and keeps your back pain free.
+Not only does good posture make you look taller and more confident, but it also increases energy, improves breathing, and keeps your back pain free.
 Good posture ensures that you’re placing the least amount of strain on muscles and tendons.
-Whether sitting in front of the computer, standing, walking or lifting, always practice good posture.
+Whether sitting in front of the computer, standing, walking, or lifting, always practice good posture.

 5 Posture Tips for a Pain Free Day at Work

 - Standing.
 Keep your feet a comfortable distance apart, typically no more than the breadth of your shoulders with equal weight distributed on each leg.
 Imagine a vertical line drawn from the center of your head through your shoulders and down to your pelvis.
 This is your perfect standing posture.

 If your job requires you to stand for prolonged periods of time, consider using a footrest to ease the strain.
 If you need additional back support, steady yourself with a table or countertop, remembering to keep your head raised and spine straight.
 Individuals standing in the same spot all day should use a rubber mat on the floor to improve comfort.

 - Walking.
 Posture tips extend to walking, as well.
 Notice how people walk and you’ll see that many of us lean forward, creating stress on the back.
 Walk without tensing neck muscles, while keeping your pelvis straight and head level.
 With good posture, your head should almost feel weightless.
 Avoid flat-footed, “stomping,” but instead land softly on the heel, transferring weight onto the ball of the foot and finally the toes.
 Use purses, bags, and backpacks designed to minimize back strain.